-How ironic that only a week or two after posting my article How to Pair-Lock Your iOS Device, we would see this talk coming out of Black Hat 2013, demonstrating how juice jacking can be used to install malicious software.
+How ironic that only a week or two after writing an article about pair locking, we would see this talk coming out of Black Hat 2013, demonstrating how juice jacking can be used to install malicious software.
 The talk is getting a lot of buzz with the media, but many security guys like myself are scratching our heads wondering why this is being considered “new” news.
 Granted, I can only make statements based on the abstract of the talk, but all signs seem to point to this as a regurgitation of the same type of juice jacking talks we saw at DefCon two years ago.
 Nevertheless, juice jacking is not only technically possible, but has been performed in the wild for a few years now.
 I have my own juice jacking rig, which I use for security research, and I have also retrofitted my iPad Mini with a custom forensics toolkit, capable of performing a number of similar attacks against iOS devices.
 Juice jacking may not be anything new, but it is definitely a serious consideration for potential high profile targets, as well as for those serious about data privacy.

 Juice jacking was popularized in 2011 at DefCon when someone built a small usb charging station, allowing people to steal a free charge.
 Because your iOS device uses the same cable both to charge and to sync, all you really need to attack an iPhone using these same interfaces is for a computer of some sort to be hooked up to the other end of the cable.
 Juice Jacking – in its purest form – is really just a social engineering hack; the victim is assuming that there is no computer on the other end of the power cable.
 As we all know, though, computers come in many forms, and it’s very easy to conceal a “computer” inside any innocuous looking “box”, like a charging adapter, a free charging station, or more commonly in the kind of alarm clock you’d find in a hotel room these days.